-5.1 Functions and Responsibilities: Re-define the role of principal in the Service Minute, issue comprehensive job descriptions to principals, VPP and APP, and introduce performance appraisal.
+5.1 Functions and Responsibilities: Re-define the role of principal in the Service Minute, issue comprehensive job descriptions to principals, deputy principals DPP and assistant principals APP, and introduce a performance appraisal system.

-5.2 Handbooks: Draft and issue Handbook for Principals and Guidelines for School Management.
+5.2 Handbooks: Draft and issue a Handbook for Principals and a set of Guidelines for School Management.